Introduction to Lattice Fence Installation

 Step 4: Finishing Touches and Post-Installation Inspection

-The final step in lattice fence installation is adding finishing touches and inspecting your work.
+The final step is adding finishing touches and inspecting your work.
 Start by installing post caps.
-These not only look nice but also protect the posts from water damage.
+These protect the posts from water damage and look nice.

 Next, check all your hardware.
 Make sure all screws and nails are fully driven in.
 Tighten any loose bolts or brackets.